NyarchLinux/NyarchUpdater/README.md

 Through a simple yet beautiful interface.

 > Warning: This tool is only available for Nyarch Linux users.
 If you are not using Nyarch Linux, you can't use this tool.

-## Disclaimer

-Nyarch Updater is not ready yet.
-It's still in development.
-You can't use it yet.

 ## Installation